 There are a few different types of electric sander available, all of which suit different purposes for your house painting finish.

 These are available in several sizes, designed for larger surfaces like timber floors or moderate-sized surfaces like doors and tabletops.
 A medium-sized orbital sander is sometimes used in house painting when we want to prepare a door or perhaps a few timber stairs.
 Occasionally we might use a large orbital sander for a floor, but this is rare.

 These are small hand held sanders that are ideal for window frames, doors, or perhaps a banister and staircase.
 They remove old paint quite quickly, and can be used to flatten out repairs made on timber.

 Use a detail sander with a vacuum function that collects the sawdust/old paint in a bag; this greatly reduces the dust produced by sanding.
 We need to be rid of this dust before painting as it can easily get into new paint and completely ruin the finish.

-Preparation make all the difference for House painting.
-Sanding and primer give an ideal surface for new paint work on our homes.
+Preparation makes all the difference for House painting.
+Sanding and primer give an ideal surface for new paintwork on our houses.